callmeeric5/Epita_AIS/README.md

 # Epita_AIS
-This repo is for notes or assignments for EPITA Master of AIS
+This repo contains notes and assignments of AIS

 Hi, there!